bismuthfoundation/map/README.md

 # Bismuth Map - Worldwide Nodes
 This is a map of worldwide Bismuth nodes.

  This app needs a mapbox token.
-Runs on port 5000.

  - Start by running **map.py**